bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 Create the Database
 ===================

 You need to create a database for Bugzilla to use.
-Again run the :file:`mysql` command-line client and enter:
+Run the :file:`mysql` command-line client and enter:

 ::